Quantum programming: qGCL

 Quantum Guarded Command Language (qGCL) was defined by P. Zuliani in his PhD thesis.
 It is based on Guarded Command Language created by Edsger Dijkstra.

 It can be described as a language of quantum programs specification.

 QMASM

 Quantum Macro Assembler (QMASM) is a low-level language specific to quantum annealers such as the D-Wave.

+Qmod

+Quantum Modeling (Qmod) language is a high-level language that abstracts away the gate-level qubit operation, providing a functional approach to the implementation of quantum algorithms on quantum registers.
+The language is part of the Classiq platform and can be used directly with its native syntax, through a Python SDK, or with a visual editor, all methods can take advantage of the larger library of algorithms and the efficient circuit optimization.